jhtran989/CS-351-Project-3/README.md

 ### Instructions

 Fortunately, I was able to make it so that the word solver could exact any number of valid inputs.
 However, it's important that there are NO next lines before or after each input (copying all four test cases into the word solver should work, at least, at the time of this writing).
 Also, the word solver will pretty much be running on an infinite loop, so the program would have to be manually closed (force quit or enter end of file character).
+It might throw an exception, but the program should work otherwise (forced the scanner to look for a next line with each new input...).
+For best performance (so that the output isn't mixed with the input), maybe put in one input case at a time (with the program still running in between inputs, making sure to follow the guidline mentioned above).

 There is one thing to note about the fourth test case.
 My solution provided a word with the same number of points, but with a slightly different word (same orientation on the board, but looking at the output solution yourself should clear things up) -- "Podgeist" instead of "Bodgeist" in the example output (when you let `PRINT_LEGAL_SQUARES` be true, you see that there are a few letters that has the "-odgeist" ending, especially since the first letter is a blank, which could satisfy all those words with that ending).